 We cannot be certain that our brand management structure will be adequate to support our operations as they expand.
 In order to maintain the identity of each of our brands, we utilize a decentralized brand structure which places significant control and decision-making powers in the hands of the management of each of our brands.
 This contributes to the risk that we may be slower or less able to identify or react to problems affecting key business matters than we would in a more centralized environment.
 The lack of timely access to information may also impact the quality of decision making by management.
 For example, our ability to coordinate and utilize resources depends on effective communications and processes among our brands.
 As a result, the ability to internally communicate, coordinate and execute business strategies, plans and tactics may be negatively impacted by our increasing size and complexity.
 Our decentralized organization can also result in our brands assuming excessive risk without appropriate guidance from our centralized legal, accounting, safety, tax, treasury and insurance functions.
 Future growth could also impose significant additional responsibilities on members of our senior management, and we cannot be certain that we will be able to recruit, integrate and retain new senior level managers and executives.
-To the extent that we are unable to manage our growth effectively or are unable to attract and retain additional qualified management, we may not be able to expand our operations or execute our business plan.
+To the extent that we operations or execute our business plan.